 How to Get from Madrid to Benicassim

 The easiest way to get from Madrid to Benicassim is by train.
-Benicassim has its own train station, arriving from Madrid can be cumbersome—the journey takes between four and five hours, on average.
+While Benicassim does have its own train station, arriving from Madrid can be cumbersome—the journey takes between four and five hours, on average.
 Keep in mind that you'll likely have to transfer in Valencia, which should be included in your ticket.

 How to Get from Barcelona, Reus and Tarragona to Benicassim

 There are direct trains from Barcelona to Benicassim throughout the day.
-The train takes between two-and-a-half and four hours and cost between 20 and 35 euros.
-Check times on the Renfe site, but good luck trying to book tickets from them!
+The train takes between two and a half and four hours, and costs range from 16 and 35 euros.